laravel/docs/queues.md

     SendNotification::dispatchAfterResponse();

-You may `dispatch` a Closure and chain the `afterResponse` method onto the helper to execute a Closure after the response has been sent to the browser:
+You may `dispatch` a closure and chain the `afterResponse` method onto the helper to execute a closure after the response has been sent to the browser:

     use App\Mail\WelcomeMessage;
     use Illuminate\Support\Facades\Mail;